mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/atermpp/aterm_library.rst

   typedef term_appl<aterm> aterm_appl;

-A :mcrl2:`term_list\<T\> <atermpp::term_list>` models a read-only singly linked list with elements of type :mcrl2:`T`.
+A :mcrl2:`term_list\<T\> <atermpp::term_list>` models a read-only singly linked list with elements of type `T`.
 The element type should be :mcrl2:`aterm <atermpp::aterm>` or one of its derivatives, or a user defined aterm (see :ref:`atermpp_programming_user_defined`).
 A :mcrl2:`term_appl\<T\> <atermpp::term_appl>` is a function application to arguments